hoodiehq/hoodie/README.md

-loglevel      | `'warn'`      | One of: error, warn, info, verbose, silly port          | `8080`        | Port-number to run the Hoodie App on public        | `'public'`    | path to static assets
+loglevel      | `'warn'`      | One of: error, warn, info, verbose, silly port          | `8080`        | Port-number to run the Hoodie App on public        | `'public'`    | path to static assets url           | -             | Optional: external URL at which Hoodie Server is accessible

 Hoodie is using the [rc](https://www.npmjs.com/package/rc) module to retrieve configuration from CLI arguments, environment variables and configuration files.